Sharad Kumar Dixit: Awards and recognitions

 Sharad Kumar Dixit, a Maliniac Fellow of the Plastic Surgery Foundation, was nominated for the Nobel Peace Prize eight times, of which five nominations came in successive years.
 He received the Humanitariaon Award of the American Society of Aesthetical Surgery in 1997 and the Vanguard Award in 1998.
 The next year, he was selected as the Man of the Year by The Week.
 The year 2000 saw him receiving the Indian Merchants' Chamber Award and a year later, he received the Chemtech Lifetime Achievement Award from the International Medical Integration Council.
 The same year, the Government of India honoured him with the civilian award of Padma Shri.
 He was awarded Hamdan Award for Volunteers in Humanitarian Medical Services in 2002 by Hamdan Medical Award.
 The American Medical Association conferred on him the Nathan Davis International Award in 2008.

 A Nominee for the 2001 Gandhi Peace Prize, he is also a recipient of UNESCO Hamdan bin Rashid Al Maktoum Award, and a nominee for the Conrad Hilton Humanitarian Award.
 He received USD 100,000 as cash for the 2001 Kellogg’s Hannah Neil World of Children Award which was reportedly utilized for his humanitarian efforts in India.
 He also received Bhagini Sanskar Parishad Award, 2001 NRI World-Merrill Lynch NRI of the Year Award, Diwaliben Mehta Award, and the Lifetime Achievement Award of the World Congress of Cosmetic Surgery.
+He received the 10th Mahaveer Award by Bhagwan Mahaveer Foundation.